Health and Well-being

 - Support Services for Students in Distress (PDF, 137KB)

 - Queen's students can book appointments, or visit the first-come, first-served Urgent Care Clinic.

 - Confidential personal counselling to students.

-- Queen's Disability Services Office
+- Queen's Student Accessibility Services

 - Services for students with permanent disabilities.
 Includes accommodation services, access to the Library Service for Students with Disabilities, and referral to Learning Strategies Development resources and the Regional Assessment and Resource Centre.